Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **Using a Virtual Machine**

-Using a virtual machine to build Tunnelblick is fine – Tunnelblick releases are built using Parallels and VirtualBox.
+Using a virtual machine to build Tunnelblick is fine – Tunnelblick releases are sometimes built using Parallels and VirtualBox.
 However, there have been unreproducible errors when the Tunnelblick source code is located on a network device or the host computer, so copying the source to the virtual machine's hard drive and building there is recommended.
 Using Parallels with more than one virtual CPU also can also cause